Photo By D J Norton

 58100 Saltley Loco

-'Big Bertha' was given her BR number of 58100 in January 1949 so I suspect that happened during this visit to Saltley.
+'Big Bertha' was given her BR number of 58100 in January 1949 so I originally suspected that the renumbering had happened during this visit to Saltley.
+However, Richard explained:

 I've no idea who the Bertha groupies are!